MrWhizzy/mailman/README.md

 Mailman is an incoming mail processing microframework (with POP3 and Maildir support), that works with Rails "out of the box".

+This fork of mailman supports [IMAP IDLE](https://en.wikipedia.org/wiki/IMAP_IDLE), for retrieving emails instantly when they arrive in real-time.

 ```ruby
 require 'mailman'
 Mailman::Application.run do